 In the UK fuel tax equates to a cost of 57.95p for every litre of petrol and diesel we purchase.
+Value Added Tax at 20% is also charged on the price of the fuel and on the duty.
 It is the biggest element of the price we pay at the pumps.
 There is uncertainty around how this will change in coming years.
 An increase in the fuel tax would lead to increased operational costs if everything else were to remain constant.
 Increased carbon taxes on energy intensive materials and activities will be reflected in increased costs of materials and services through the supply chain.
-Taylor Wimpey does not currently take part in the CRC scheme, however under government plans to abolish CRC the Climate Change Levy (CCL) will increase.
-During 2017 our consumption of electricity, natural gas and LPG was ~86 million kWh which will be impacted by the increase in CCL.
-This will also be felt throughout Taylor Wimpey's supply chain and there it potential for part of this cost to be passed on.
+Taylor Wimpey does not currently take part in the UK Government CRC Energy Efficiency scheme (CRC), however under government plans to abolish CRC the Climate Change Levy (CCL) will increase.
+During 2018 our consumption of electricity, natural gas and LPG was ~57,518 MWh, which will be impacted by the increase in CCL.
+This will also be felt throughout Taylor Wimpey's supply chain and there is potential for part of this cost to be passed on to customers.

-Time horizon Medium-term
+Medium-term